Hoosier Hot Shots: Recording and film career

-They were an ongoing presence in the early Billboard magazine country (hillbilly) charts with songs like "Beer Barrel Polka", "When There Are Tears In The Eyes Of The Potato", "Everybody Loves My Baby" and "O-Hi-O".
+They were an ongoing presence in the early Billboard country (hillbilly) charts with songs like "Beer Barrel Polka", "When There Are Tears in the Eyes of the Potato", "Everybody Loves My Baby", and "O-Hi-O".
+One of their record producers avoided recording multiple takes of their performances, preferring a spontaneous sound: according to one member, the producer would record no more than two takes of a particular song, and use the one that sounded worse.